karapalm/TheShendGPT/README.md

 :README.md
+HNK EDITION - CharacterNames folder contains HNK characters instead of 3S.
+No changes currently needed in code, more testing required.
 #1: TheShendGPT doesn't use any machine learning, it's a joke name to honor TheShend who has been a huge asset to the Street Fighter 3: 3rd Strike Community.

 #2: Required libs: cv2, yt_dlp, numpy.
 Written in Python